London 2012 Olympics: The 15 Most Heart-Pounding Moments in US Swimming History

 Sandra Neilson was a 16-year-old high school sophomore who wasn't given much of a chance to medal, much less win gold.

 Neilson surprised everybody by winning the 100 free.
-As a result, she had the opportunity to anchor the 4x100 free relay team.
+As a result, she had the opportunity to lead off the 4x100 free relay team.

 These were the days when East German swimmers were becoming dominant.
 An individual win was considered cool, but the relay team had no chance.

-Babashoff, Barkman and Kemp helped give the U.S. the lead.
-It was Neilson's turn to hold on.
+Neilson, Barkman and Kemp helped give the U.S. the lead.
+It was Babashoff's turn to hold on.
 She did, by .36.

 By 1976, the East German women, under heavy suspicion of using steroids, were the dominant country in women's swimming.